anic17/Newtrodit/README.md

 <img src="https://i.imgur.com/BtKcMDX.png">

-## Ideas
+## Features

-- Keyboard shortcuts
+- Easy to use
+- Fast and light
+- Line and column of cursor

+## More features to come

-- String finding
+- String finding and string replacing
 - File encoding changing ANSI/UTF-8
-- Line and column of cursor
+- Maybe hex editor?

 ## Manual
 To get future information and usage, press F1 at Newtrodit or run `newtrodit --help`